CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     -   No invalidation code is defined for a validation rule and the source value is invalidated by this validation rule.
 This is helpful for the second scenario.
-It makes it mandatory to define invalidation codes as soon as error are found in the source table.
+It makes it mandatory to define invalidation codes as soon as errors are found in the source table.
 The translation process can not finish without all these codes being defined (unless there are no error in the source file).